super-iterator/cordova-phone-call-trap/README.md

-Cordova PhoneCall Trap
+Cordova PhoneCall Trap with Caller Number
 =======================

-It is a Apache Cordova plugin to simplify handling phone call status and events in Android devices.
+This is a very practical extension to the original plugin, that allows you to receive incoming numbers, and decide accordingly what to do with them.

 ## Install